Graduate Student Survey Results

 Conducted in Spring/early Summer 2011.
 Respondents: 51% of graduate students enrolled in winter/spring 2011.
 The 2011 survey had an additional "common module on campus climate" and was part of the Diversity and Community Building Study.

-- Questionnaire, 2011 Graduate Student Survey
+- Questionnaire for the 2011 Graduate Student Survey

-Recommendations for improving campus climate for graduate students Advisory Council on Campus Climate, Culture, and Inclusion (September 2012): Based on these results, the Advisory Council on Campus Climate, Culture, and Inclusion (ACCCCI) made recommendations for improving campus climate for graduate students.
+- Results: Recommendations for improving campus climate for graduate students Advisory Council on Campus Climate, Culture, and Inclusion (September 2012): Based on these results, the Advisory Council on Campus Climate, Culture, and Inclusion (ACCCCI) made recommendations for improving campus climate for graduate students.

 2007 Graduate Student Survey